Broadening and improving the Turnip yellows virus resistance base in oilseed rape (BITYR)

 Oilseed rape or Brassica napus (AACC) is an amphidiploid species that resulted from the interspecific hybridization of Brassica rapa (AA) and Brassica oleracea (CC) (Fig. 1).
 Since B. napus shares both the A and C genomes of B. rapa and B. oleracea, respectively, genetic diversity within these relatives can be utilized in oilseed rape breeding.

-Turnip yellows virus (TuYV) is transmitted by aphids, primarily the peach-potato aphid (Myzus persicae) in the UK and can decrease the yield of oilseed rape by as much as 30% in the UK costing the industry up to £69million per year (9% of the crop value) (REF).
+Turnip yellows virus (TuYV, family: Luteoviridae, Genus: Polerovirus) is transmitted by aphids, primarily the peach-potato aphid (Myzus persicae) and can decrease the yield of oilseed rape by as much as 30% in the UK costing the industry up to £69million per year (9% of the crop value) (Nicholls and Stoddart 2014).

-TuYV can be symptomless or can cause non-specific symptoms that mimic plant stress responses to drought or nutrient deficiency.
-For this reason TuYV is hard to diagnose and many oilseed rape growers do not realise they have a problem until harvest.
+TuYV can be symptomless or can cause non-specific symptoms that can be mistaken for plant stress responses to drought or nutrient deficiency (Fig. 2).
+For this reason, TuYV is hard to diagnose and many brassica growers do not realise they have a problem until harvest.

 Controlling Turnip yellows virus

 Insecticide treatments are used to control TuYV by tragetting its aphid vectors.
-However, strict regulations on insecticide application and growing insecticide resistances within the aphids have prevented the successful control of TuYV.
-Consequently, research has been directed towards breeding TuYV resistance into oilseed rape cultivars as this removes the need for heavy insecticide application and overcomes the issue of insecticide resistance.
+However, strict regulations and bans on insecticide applications and emerging insecticide resistances within aphids have prevented the successful control of TuYV.
+Consequently, research has been directed towards breeding host genetic resistance to TuYV as this removes the need for heavy insecticide applications, which are damaging to the environment and overcomes the issue of aphid insecticide resistance.

 Existing sources of TuYV resistance in oilseed rape

-However, the gene(s) responsible for TuYV resistance in Amalie have not yet been identified and the mechanism of resistance is still unknown.
-It is therefore hard to determine the varieties effectiveness in controlling TuYV and its durability against resistance breaking.
+However, the gene(s) responsible for TuYV resistance in Amalie have yet to be identified and the mechanism of resistance is still unknown.
+Infact, no genes have been implicated in resistance to TuYV or any other viruses of the Luteoviridae family.
+These uncertanties make it difficult to determine Amalie's effectiveness in controlling TuYV and its durability to resistance breaking.

 Broadening and improving TuYV resistance in oilseed rape